vivekuppal/transcribe/README.md

 python main.py --api
 ```

 Upon initiation, Transcribe will begin transcribing microphone input and speaker output in real-time, optionally generating a suggested response based on the conversation.
-It might take a few seconds for the system to warm up before the transcription becomes real-time.
+It is suggested to use continuous response feature after 1-2 minutes, once there is enough content in transcription window to provide enough context to the LLM.

-The --api flag will use the online whisper api for transcription.
-This can significantly enhance transcription  accuracy, and it works in many languages (rather than just English without the flag).
-However, keep in mind, using the Whisper API consumes OpenAI credits and the local model does not consume credits.
-This increased cost is attributed to the advanced features and capabilities that the Whisper API provides.
+The --api flag uses the online whisper api for transcription.
+This can significantly enhance transcription  accuracy, and it works in many languages (rather than just English).
+However, using the Whisper API consumes OpenAI credits and local transcription does not consume credits.
+This increased cost is attributed to the advanced features and capabilities that Whisper API provides.
 Despite the additional expense, the substantial improvements in speed and transcription accuracy may make it a worthwhile for your use case.

 ## ⚡️ Limitations ⚡️

 While Transcribe provides real-time transcription and optional response suggestions, there are several known limitations to its functionality to be aware of:

-**Whisper Model**: If the --api flag is not used, we utilize the 'tiny' version of the Whisper ASR model, due to its low resource consumption and fast response times.
-However, this model may not be as accurate as the larger models in transcribing certain types of speech, including accents or uncommon words.
-Other larger models and their multi lingual versions can be downloaded and used for transcription by following instructions in [Model Selection](./docs/ModelSelection.md) section.
-Larger models provide better quality transcription and they have higher memory requirements.

 **OpenAI Account**: If a paid OpenAI account with a valid Open API Key is not used, the command window displays the following error message repeatedly, though the application behvaior is not impacted in any way.
 ```
 Incorrect API key provided: API_KEY.
 You can find your API key at https://platform.openai.com/account/api-keys.
 ```

-**Language**: If you are not using the --api flag the Whisper model used in Transcribe is set to English.
-As a result, it may not accurately transcribe non-English languages or dialects.

 ## 👤 License 📖
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.